lgreski/practicalmachinelearning/index.md

 ## Balanced Accuracy      0.9991   0.9961   0.9968   0.9988   0.9982
 ```

 The random forest model is extremely powerful, correctly classifying all cases in our training data set.
 When applied to the 40% holdout from the training data, the accuracy is .9967, very close to the 1.0 accuracy that was obtained with the 5 fold cross validation against the 60% sample of the training data.
-The algorithm produces optimal results with 30 predictors, reaching a maximum accuracy of 0.9967 as illustrated by the following chart.
+The algorithm produces optimal results with 30 predictors, reaching a maximum accuracy of over 0.994 as illustrated by the following chart.

 ![](index_files/figure-html/plotRFAccuracy-1.png)